 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?

 In relation to leasehold conveyancing in City Of London what are the most frequent lease defects?

 There is nothing unique about leasehold conveyancing in City Of London.
 All leases are individual and legal mistakes in the legal wording can sometimes mean that certain sections are wrong.
 For example, if your lease is missing any of the following, it could be defective:

 A provision to repair to or maintain elements of the property A provision for the recovery of money spent for the benefit of another party.

 You may encounter a problem when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
 Birmingham Midshires, Barnsley Building Society, and Aldermore all have very detailed conveyancing instructions when it comes to what is expected in a lease.
 Where a lender has been advised by their lawyers that the lease is defective they may refuse to grant the mortgage, forcing the purchaser to withdraw.

-I acquired a 1 bedroom flat in City Of London, conveyancing was carried out half a dozen years ago.
+I bought a basement flat in City Of London, conveyancing formalities finalised 7 years ago.
 Can you let me have an estimated range of the fair premium for a lease extension?
-Corresponding flats in City Of London with an extended lease are worth £185,000.
-The ground rent is £65 per annum.
+Similar properties in City Of London with over 90 years remaining are worth £185,000.
+The average or mid-range amount of ground rent is £65 levied per year.
 The lease ceases on 21st October 2079

-The figure above a general guide to costs for extending a lease, but we are not able to supply the actual costs in the absence of detailed investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of detailed investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
 Please do not take any other action based on this information without first getting professional advice.